-Cheadle Hulme School offers a small number of students a reduction on fees each year in recognition of outstanding performance or potential in a given area and these students are invoted to take part on our High Performance Programmes.
-These opportunities are non-means tested and offer a discount of up to 25% of the annual school fee.
+Cheadle Hulme School offers a small number of Scholarships each year in recognition of outstanding performance or potential in a given area.
+Scholarships are non-means tested and offer a discount of up to 25% of the annual School fees.
 All awards are made at the discretion of the Governing Body.
 A Music Scholarship is awarded to a pupil who demonstrates outstanding potential in one or more musical instruments/voice.
 A Music Scholarship is not applied for, it is awarded following an audition for the High Performance Programme in Music.

 High Performance Programme - Music:

 A limited number of places are offered to pupils to participate in our High Performance Programme in Music.
 This specialist programme provides additional developmental opportunities and bespoke support to pupils who demonstrate significant potential in the Audition.